Theatre Royal

 Current situation

-Thanet Council was successful in its Towns Fund bid and has allocated £2.2m of the awarded £22.2m towards the cost of making the Theatre Royal Margate fit for purpose.
-A steering group, which included Theatres Trust, was set up for the Theatre Royal project to advise on the economic and business case for this element of the Towns Fund bid.
-In September 2022, Thanet Council’s Business Case Summary Document for the Theatre Royal project was approved by the government.
+Thanet District Council was successful in its Towns Fund bid and initially allocated £2.2m of the awarded £22.2m towards making the Theatre Royal Margate fit for purpose.
+A steering group, which included Theatres Trust, was set up to advise on the economic and business case for the Theatre Royal element of the Towns Fund bid.
+In September 2022, Thanet Council’s Business Case Summary Document for the Theatre Royal project was approved by government.
 This has allowed attention to focus on necessary urgent works to the building and enabled the council to recruit a Project Manager to drive the project forward.

 Main photo of Theatre Royal Margate by Theatres Trust.
 Interior photo by Ian Grundy.